datastaxdevs/workshop-nosqlbench/extended_README.md

 we will just explore some of this space.
 Look into the reference documentation for more.

+> **Tip**: feel free to interrupt the previous benchmark, if it still runs,
+> with Ctrl-C. We won't need it anymore.

 ### Inspect "cql-keyvalue"

 We can ask NoSQLBench to dump to a file the `yaml` defining the workload